Search Knowledge Base by Keyword

 • The Edit tab, which freezes the Table for modifications The Add Column tab which will create a new column on the far right of the table

-• The Add Row tab, which will create a new row on the bottom of the table
+• The Plus Icon, which will create a new row or column

 • Left / Right Directional arrows, which allow columns to be moved left or right